snapframework/snap/tutorial.md

 matched.
 This example is easy to understand, but defining routes in this way gives O(n) time complexity, whereas routes defined with addRoutes have O(log n) time complexity.
-In a real-world application you would probably want to have ("", withChild heist heistServe) in the list passed to addRoutes.
+In a real-world application you would probably want to have ("", with heist heistServe) in the list passed to addRoutes.

-The last unfamiliar function in the example is withChild.
+The last unfamiliar function in the example is with.
 To understand it, we need to look at heistServe's type signature:

     heistServe :: Handler b (Heist b) ()